 A 2015 study supported by The NAMM Foundation, “Striking A Chord,” also outlines the overwhelming desire by teachers and parents for music education opportunities for all children as part of the school curriculum.

 Over 74% of all students in grades pre-K-12 participate in the Newtown Public School’s music program.
-Curricular offerings follow the national and state standards for music education and include General Music, Chorus, Band, Orchestra, Percussion Ensemble, Jazz Improvisation, Music Technology, Harmony and Composition, and AP Music Theory.
+Curricular offerings follow the national and state standards for music education and include General Music, Chorus, Band, Orchestra, Percussion Ensemble, Jazz Improvisation, Music Technology, Harmony and Composition, AP Music Theory and Makerspace Music.
 Many of those students also participate in extracurricular ensembles including Jazz Band, Marching Band, Honors Band, Bucket Band, annual musical productions, Chamber Orchestra, Singers, Concert Choir, male and female a capella groups, New Music Ensemble, Color Guard, Winter Guard, and Winter Percussion.
 Several students representing Reed Intermediate, Newtown Middle School and Newtown High School were selected to participate in this year’s regional, state and national music festivals.
 Newtown’s program is recognized for its excellence through the CT High School Theater Awards, USBands (2017 state and national champions), and various Jazz competitions.
 Many students take private lessons with professional musicians through the Visiting Artist Program.
 Younger students are befitting from HEMMA (High School/Elementary School Music Mentoring Association) in which high school students tutor younger children in beginning instrumental lessons and music theory skills.
 Music students frequently perform for school and community events and have traveled the world representing Newtown and making music.
 Our music teachers have been recognized in various capacities, including Newtown Teacher of the Year, serving as guest conductors in area music festivals, and writing curriculum for the College Board.
 Over the years, many Newtown graduates have gone on to be composers, music teachers, performers, conductors, and music therapists.

 About The NAMM Foundation